jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 (6) If any article seized under section 63 is not destroyed or otherwise disposed of under this section, it shall be returned to the person from whom it was seized when the officer concerned is satisfied of the matters referred to in subsection (3).

 ### 65 District Court may order return of property or compensation
-(1) Any person claiming an interest in any substance or article seized under section 63(2)﻿(i), may, within 7 days thereafter, apply to a District Court for an order—
+(1) Any person claiming an interest in any substance or article seized under section 63(2)﻿(i), may, within 7 days thereafter, apply to the District Court for an order—
   (a) that the seizure be disallowed and that the article be returned or otherwise made available to him:
   (b) that the Crown shall pay to him such sum by way of compensation for any depreciation in the value of the substance or article resulting from its seizure, detention, or removal as the court thinks fit.
 (2) On any such application, the court may dismiss it, or, subject to subsections (3) and (4), order—and any such order may be made upon and subject to such terms and conditions as the court thinks fit.